2-day Hangover: Causes & Cures For Two Day Hangovers

 Dehydration only makes everything worse, so many sure to drink water or non-alcoholic drinks when you’re at the bar, too.

 Tip: If you forget everything else, make sure to stay hydrated!
+This is one of the most simple recommendations we can make to prevent that 2-day hangover.

 Your body can only process so much alcohol in so little time.
-If you drink slowly and pace yourself, your body will have a much easier time breaking down the alcohol and eliminate it from your system.
+If you drink slowly and pace yourself, your body will have a much easier time breaking down the alcohol and eliminating it from your system.
 This also means that you won’t get as drunk, typically.

 If you overload your body with alcohol in a short amount of time, you’ll likely experience two things: